uptane/uptane-standard/uptane-standard.md

 #### How to resolve delegations {#resolve_delegations}

-To properly check Targets metadata for an image, an ECU MUST locate the metadata file(s) for the role (or roles) that have the authority to sign the image.
+To properly check Targets metadata for an image, an ECU SHALL locate the metadata file(s) for the role (or roles) that have the authority to sign the image.
 This metadata might be located in the top-level Targets metadata, but it may also be delegated to another role or to multiple roles.
-Therefore, all delegations MUST be resolved using the following recursive procedure, beginning with the top-level Targets metadata file.
+Therefore, all delegations SHALL be resolved using the following recursive procedure, beginning with the top-level Targets metadata file.

 1. Download and check the current metadata file, following the procedure in {{check_targets}}.
 If the file cannot be loaded, or if any verification step fails, abort the delegation resolution, and indicate that image metadata cannot be found because of a missing or invalid role.
 2. If the current metadata file contains signed metadata about the image, end the delegation resolution and return the metadata to be checked.
 3. If the current metadata file was reached via a terminating delegation and does not contain signed metadata about the image, abort the delegation resolution for this image and return an error indicating that image metadata could not be found.
 4. Search the list of delegations, in listed order.
 For each delegation:
     1. Check if the delegation applies to the image being processed.
-For the delegation to apply, it MUST include the hardware identifier of the target, and the target name MUST match one of the delegation's image paths.
+For the delegation to apply, it SHALL include the hardware identifier of the target, and the target name SHALL match one of the delegation's image paths.
 If either of these tests fail, move on to the next delegation in the list.
     2. If the delegation is a multi-role delegation, follow the procedure described in {{multirole_delegations}}.
 If the multi-role delegation is terminating and no valid image metadata is found, abort the delegation resolution and return an error indicating that image metadata could not be found.
     3. If the delegation is a normal delegation, perform delegation resolution, starting at step 1.
 Note that this may recurse an arbitrary number of levels deep.
 If a delegation that applies to the image is found but no image metadata is found in the delegated roles or any of its sub-delegations, simply continue on with the next delegation in the list.
 The search is only completed or aborted if image metadata or a terminating delegation that applies to the image is found.
 5. If the end of the list of delegations in the top-level metadata is reached without finding valid image metadata, return an error indicating that image metadata could not be found.

 #### Multi-role delegations {#multirole_delegations}

 It is possible to delegate signing authority to multiple delegated roles as described in {{TAP-3}}.
 Each multi-role delegation effectively contains a list of ordinary delegations, plus a threshold of those roles that must be in agreement about the non-custom metadata for the image.
-All multi-role delegations MUST be resolved using the following procedure.
+All multi-role delegations SHALL be resolved using the following procedure.
 Note that there may be sub-delegations inside multi-role delegations.

 1. For each of the roles in the delegation, find and load the image metadata following the procedure in {{resolve_delegations}}.
 2. Inspect the non-custom part of the metadata loaded in step 1:
-    1. Locate all sets of roles that have agreeing (i.e., identical) non-custom metadata and "MUST match" custom metadata.
+    1. Locate all sets of roles that have agreeing (i.e., identical) non-custom metadata and "SHALL match" custom metadata.
 Discard any set of roles with a size smaller than the threshold of roles that must be in agreement for this delegation.
     2. Check for a conflict.
 A conflict exists if there is more than one agreeing set of roles, yet each set has different metadata.
-If a conflict is found, choose and return the metadata from the set of roles which includes the earliest role in the multi-delegation list.
+If a conflict is found, choose and return the metadata from the set of roles that include the earliest role in the multi-delegation list.
     3. If there is no conflict, check if there is any single set of roles with matching non-custom metadata.
 If there is, choose and return the metadata from this set.
     4. If no agreeing set can be found that meets the agreement threshold, return an error indicating that image metadata could not be found.